 |Processor||Intel Celeron G550 2.6 GHz Dual-core||Dual core CPU: AMD Athlon64 X2 2.1 Ghz (4050+), Intel Core2 Duo 1.86 Ghz (E6300)|

 |Video Card||AMD Radeon HD 7750 1GB DDR5 nVidia GeForce 9600GT 512MB DDR3||DirectX 9 graphics card with 512Mb Video RAM, AMD Radeon HD 2600 XT, nVidia 8600|

 |Driver / Patch version||AMD Catalyst 13.2 Beta 7 nVidia Forceware 314.07||1.0.722.3 Survival Edition|

 |Operating System / DirectX||Windows 8 64-bit, Windows 7 SP1 64-bit / DX 11||Windows XP Service Pack 3, Windows Vista, Windows 7, Windows 8 (32bit/64bit)|

-The requirements is not that high and probably older system can still manage to play the game with good performance, but we have to assume that it will only be on “Low” settings.
+The requirements are not that high and probably older systems can still manage to play the game with good performance, but we have to assume that it will only be on “Low” settings.